alisafaya/mukayese/app/public/data/submit.md

 Now submit the pull request.

-Soon I'll be merging all your changes into the master branch of this project.
-You will get a notification email once the changes have been merged.
+Soon we'll be merging all your changes into the master branch of this project.

-## 7. Congratulations!
-You've just completed the standard fork -> clone -> edit -> pull request workflow that you'll encounter often as a contributor!